GeneaLabs/zed-laravel/README.md

 ## Quick Actions

 Instant file creation from diagnostic warnings.
-Click the lightbulb or press `Cmd+.` to see available fixes.
+Click the lightning icon or press `Cmd+.` to see available fixes.

 ### Create Missing Views